cpatrick/QI-Bench-Java-API/README.txt

      default "Welcome to JBoss" screen.
 2. This step intentionally left blank
    (Take a bio-break or get something to require one later.)
+3. If /projects/qibenchStore/ does not exist, create it and ensure it is writable by the JBoss process.

 Building the project:
 ====================